Buying bags based on seasonal trends was once an exclusively female pastime. But then again, so was giving a damn about what you wear at all.

-This is the year the male clutch goes mainstream (just don’t call it a ‘mutch’).
-To help it get there, the modern document wallet comes in a variety of guises for 2017.
+This is the season the male clutch goes mainstream (just don’t call it a ‘mutch’).
+To help it get there, the modern document wallet comes in a variety of guises for AW17.

 “Designed with practicality in mind, the folio is a simple, chic addition to any man’s wardrobe,” says Marks & Spencer menswear chief James Doidge.
 “Just larger than A4 size, and with multi zip compartments for documents and stationery, it’s effortlessly stylish and organised.”

 For work, go sleek and sophisticated with options in neutral colourways, intended to keep documents pristine.
 To pack more of a punch out of hours, look to design-led versions or bolder colourways.
 Because of its small size, the pouch is big enough to make a statement without overpowering an outfit.